Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

 ### Ray generation (RG)
-The entry point into the ray tracing pipeline, invoked by the system in parallel for each pizel, sample, or other user-defined work assignment.
+The entry point into the ray tracing pipeline, invoked by the system in parallel for each pixel, sample, or other user-defined work assignment.
 See “Ray generation launches”.

 ### Intersection (IS)